Empower Students to Thrive through Literacy

 In her research, Dr. Bryson uses sociocognitive and sociocultural theories of learning to examine the role of family literacy projects as a tool to bridge home and school literacy.
 Her research interests include elementary education, literacy education, and family literacy.

-Reading & Literacies Education Courses
+Courses in the EdM in Reading & Literacies Education

 - Instruction and Assessment for Emergent and Developing Literacies